sylvaticus/OdsIO.jl/README.md

 ## Known limitations

-* As the data is saved in a dictionary, the order of the columns is not maintained.
+* In reading, as the data is saved in a dictionary, the order of the columns is not maintained.
-* It is relativelly slow with very large data.
+* It is relatively slow with very large data.
 * If the data has many columns, the conversion from Dictionary to DataFrame made in the ods2dfs and ods2df functions may not work.
-In that case call the ods2dics or ods2dic functions and perfom the conversion manually choosing the columns you need.
+In that case call the ods2dics or ods2dic functions and perform the conversion manually choosing the columns you need.